jstran9/basic_crud_app/README.md

     transaction available for current thread" and the fix for this was that I had the improper component scan and I needed to scan the directory that all the controllers were inside of.
     - I had to remove the title field from the BlogEntryListResource class.

+8. Notes for video #8.
+    - Grunt file: a configuration of the Grunt build system and Bower.
+        - Grunt is a task manager and is comparable to Ant.
+        - Bower is a package manager that is comparable to Maven.
+            - Grunt and Bower are taken together in the ng-boilerplate project.
+    - We want to place the ng-boilerplate inside of the webapp directory and we can use a folder inside of webapp to publish it as static resources and have our JavaScript files updated in real time.
+    - Inside of the Grunt.JS file we use a taskConfig JSONObject to set up different configurations for a variety of tasks.
+        - For "copy" we should note that each copy task has a number of subtasks and each subtask has different parameters for specifying what to copy and where to copy it to.
+        - Grunt runs a different number of tasks in order to compile as few .js files as possible (minify) and for example if there are many views then Grunt will ideally output one file so only one file is needed to use multiple views.
+    - We will be running "npm install" inside of the web-inf/app directory in order to produce contents inside of node_module.
+    - Bower is used for client-side dependencies and front-end development.
+    - File ".bowerrc" configures properties.
+        - A directory to download Bower dependencies to
+        - A configuration file for Bower, "bower.json"
+        - The bower.json file is also read which contains a different number of client-side dependencies for the application.
+        - To install the dependencies inside of bower.json we use the command below.
+            - "bower install" (we run this command inside of the webapp/app directory)
+        - File, "build.config.js" we can see that there is "vendor_files" which includes a number of different dependencies from the vendor folder.
+    - Inside of web/app/index.html, there is "compiled javascript" and this is where Grunt loops through a number of files and for each file it prints out a JavaScript link to the file.
+    - As we add to the vendor_files, the corresponding JavaScript link (script tag) containing the vendor file will also be added to our index.html file.
+    - We will be more modifying contents inside of webapp/app/src/app.
+    - To start the AngularJS application (currently ng boilerplate up to this point).
+    - "Grunt watch" looks for changes in our JavaScript files and rebuilds the application whenever there is a change.